Canonical systems and their limits on stable curves: Introduction

 \end{proof} We summarize the above results as follows. \begin{prop} Let $X$ be an inseparable nodal curve.
-Then there is a collection of disjoint sets of nonseparating nodes on $X$ called maximal polyseparators, with the property that a given binode $\vtheta$ is properly separating iff $\vtheta$ is contained in some maximal polyseparator. \end{prop} A (oriented) bisep $\vtheta$ is said to be \emph{adjacent} (or \emph{right-adjacent} ) on $X$ if $\rt{X}(\vtheta)$ is inseparable.
-This terminology is justified by the following result, which follows easily from the above discussion: \begin{cor} $(\theta_1, \theta_2)$ is adjacent on $X$ iff the unique maximal polyseparator containing it has the form, in cyclic arrangement, $\Theta=(\theta_1, \theta_2,...,\theta_m), m\geq 2$. \end{cor} \begin{lem} In a polyunseparated curve, any two separating binodes lie entirely to one side of each other. \end{lem} \begin{proof} Let $\vtheta\neq \vtheta'$ be separating binodes of $X$, and assume for contradiction that $\theta'_1\in\lf{X}(\vtheta), \theta'_2\in\rt{X}(\vtheta)$.
-Then $b_{\theta'_1}\lf{X}(\vtheta), b_{\theta'_2}\rt{X}(\vtheta)$ are connected and their images in $b_{\vtheta'}X$ clearly meet, so $b_{\vtheta'}X$ is connected, contradiction. \end{proof} The following two results collect some elementary properties of graphs of curves and of curves built up from 2-inseparable hyperelliptics, respectively. \begin{propdef}\lbl{2sep-tree-gen-case-defn} Let $X$ be a nodal curve. \begin{enumerate}\item The \emph{ 2-separation tree} $G_2(X)$ is the dual graph having as edges the separating nodes and all maximal (i.e. not contained in a proper polyseparator) properly separating binodes, and as vertices the connected components of the blowup of all the latter nodes and binodes. \item This graph is a tree. \end{enumerate} \end{propdef} For a nodal curve $X$, we will denote by $S(X)$ the set of all its seps and biseps. \begin{propdef} \begin{enumerate}\item A \emph{2-separation component} (or 2-component) of a nodal curve $X$ is by definition a connected component of the blowup of $X$ in all its separating nodes and properly separating binodes.
-We have:
+Then there is a collection of disjoint sets of nodes on $X$ called maximal polyseparators, with the property that a given binode $\vtheta$ is properly separating iff $\vtheta$ is contained in some maximal polyseparator. \end{prop} A (oriented) bisep $\vtheta$ is said to be \emph{adjacent} (or \emph{right-adjacent} ) on $X$ if $\rt{X}(\vtheta)$ is inseparable.
+This terminology is justified by the following result, which follows easily from the above discussion: \begin{cor} $(\theta_1, \theta_2)$ is adjacent on $X$ iff the unique maximal polyseparator containing it has the form, in cyclic arrangement, $\Theta=(\theta_1, \theta_2,...,\theta_m), m\geq 2$. \end{cor} \begin{lem} In a curve of semi-compact type, any two separating binodes lie entirely to one side of each other. \end{lem} \begin{proof} Let $\vtheta\neq \vtheta'$ be separating binodes of $X$, and assume for contradiction that $\theta'_1\in\lf{X}(\vtheta), \theta'_2\in\rt{X}(\vtheta)$.
+Then $b_{\theta'_1}\lf{X}(\vtheta), b_{\theta'_2}\rt{X}(\vtheta)$ are connected and their images in $b_{\vtheta'}X$ clearly meet, so $b_{\vtheta'}X$ is connected, contradiction. \end{proof} The following two results collect some elementary properties of graphs of curves and of curves built up from 2-inseparable hyperelliptics, respectively.
+All the required proofs are easy enough to warrant omission. \begin{propdef}\lbl{2sep-tree-gen-case-defn} Let $X$ be a nodal curve. \begin{enumerate}\item The \emph{ 2-separation tree} $G_2(X)$ is the dual graph having as edges the separating nodes and all maximal (i.e. not contained in a proper polyseparator) properly separating binodes, and as vertices the connected components of the blowup of all the latter nodes and binodes. \item This graph is a tree. \end{enumerate} \end{propdef} For a nodal curve $X$, we will denote by $S(X)$ the set of all its seps and biseps.
+Recall from the beginning of the previous section that a A {2-separation component} (or 2-component) of $X$ is by definition a connected component of the blowup of $X$ in S(X), and that a 2-component is always inseparable. \begin{propdef} \begin{enumerate} \item Any 2-component $Y$ is endowed with a collection of smooth singletons or 'unimarks' coming from separating nodes of $X$, and smooth pairs or 'bimarks' coming from separating binodes.
+Unless otherwise mentioned, these are always oriented with $Y$ on the left. \item A sep $\theta$ is said to be \emph{locally left-hyperelliptic} if for the 2-component $Y$ to the left of $\theta$, $(Y, \lf{\theta})$ is hyperelliptic; ditto for \emph{locally right-} and \emph{bilaterally} (left + right) \emph{hyperelliptic}; ditto for bisep in place of sep. \item a locally left or right-hyperelliptic bisep is automatically maximal. \item A stable curve $X$ is said to be \emph{hyperelliptic } if it is of semicompact type and every edge of $G_2(X)$ is locally bilaterally hyperelliptic; given $X$, it is is hyperelliptic iff every sep and bisep is locally bilaterally hyperelliptic. \item For a subset $\Theta\subset S(X)$, $X$ is said to be \emph{ hyperelliptic relative to $\Theta$} if every $\theta\in\Theta$ is locally bilaterally hyperelliptic. \item A sep $\theta$ is said to be \emph{left hyperelliptic} if $(\lf{X}(\theta), \lf{\theta})$ is hyperelliptic; ditto for right and bilateral; ditto for bisep; \item $\theta$ is left hyperelliptic iff it is locally left hyperelliptic and every sep and bisep strictly to the left of $\theta$ is locally bilaterally hyperelliptic. \item $\theta$ is said to be \emph{left hyperelliptic relative to $\Theta$} it is locally left hyperelliptic and every sep and bisep in $\Theta$ strictly to the left of $\theta$ is locally bilaterally hyperelliptic;